-Student Enrolment as at October 31 (body count) Hours/ay
+Student Enrolment as of 31-October (body count) Flex Hours per School Year

-250 - 299 250
+250-299 250

-300 - 349 300
+300-349 300

+350-399 600

-350 and greater 600
+400 and greater 1,000

-- 1.3 Unscheduled flex secretarial hours are to be assigned at the Principal's discretion, based on the individual needs of the school.
-Flex secretarial hours are to be used by bringing in additional resources during peak periods between the first school day and last school day of the school.
-Time sheets are to be submitted for these hours. - 1.4 In addition to the above, secretaries shall receive remuneration for the paid holidays based on their allotted daily hours in accordance with Article 25 of the Collective Agreement between the Board and COPE.
+- b) Unscheduled flex secretarial hours are to be assigned at the Principal's discretion, based on the individual needs of the school.
+Flex secretarial hours are to be used to bring in additional resources during peak periods between the first school day and last school day of the school. - c) Time sheets are to be submitted to Payroll for the flex hours.